Understand the Automated Resume Screening to Land a Job Interview

 Copyright © 2011-2021 Quest Outplacement.
 All Rights Reserved.
 Reproduction of this article is prohibited without the consent of Quest.

 For over 20 years, Quest Outplacement has helped downsized employees throughout the U.S. successfully manage career transitions.
 Quest Outplacement contracts with public and private companies as well as non-profit organizations and educational institutions to provide outplacement services for all types of downsized employees from entry-level to executives.

-If you are looking for outplacement services that are both affordable and include personalized one-on-one support, consider Quest Outplacement.
+If you are looking for an outplacement company that offers programs that are both affordable and include personalized one-on-one support, consider Quest Outplacement.